Scheduling, Fees, and Insurance

 Scheduling & Appointments

 Sessions are 45-50 minutes and are scheduled for the same day/time each week.
 I currently see clients Monday – Thursday in the mornings and afternoons and offer in-person and online sessions.

 We’ll start out meeting 1-2 times a week and will know it’s time to discuss reducing the frequency of sessions when you notice that you inherently trust your ability to take care of all parts of yourself…including the difficult emotions and experiences that brought you to therapy in the first place.
 For some clients, this takes a few months, for others, it’s a few years.
 Some clients like to stay in therapy even when things are going well as a part of their self-care maintenance.

 Fees & Money Stuff

 Appointments are $225 per 50-minute session and can be paid by cash, check, or card.

-I believe in keeping my practice relatively small (like – between 10-12 clients a week as opposed to the 20-30 most therapists will see) so you get really individualized and intentional work with me each time we meet.
+I believe in keeping my practice relatively small (like – between 10-12 clients a week as opposed to the 20-30 many therapists will see) so you get really individualized and intentional work with me each time we meet.